History

 The building’s ride through the 20th century was a rocky one.

-Marsden Mechanics Hall before the first refurbishmentSadly its condition gradually deteriorated until the Colne Valley Urban District Council closed the doors in 1967.
-The new Kirklees Metropolitan Council inherited the building in 1974 and sought to demolish it but a campaign by local people succeeded in getting the building listed and demonstrated a need and desire for its retention.
+The decline of the textile industry in Britain as a whole ushered in a period of hardship in the Colne Valley but this was met again by the stoic determination of its people.
+Sadly its condition gradually deteriorated until the Colne Valley Urban District Council closed the doors in 1967.
+The new Kirklees Metropolitan Council inherited the building in 1974 Stewardship of the Mechanics by local authorities had faltered and the building’s future was severely threatened but a campaign by local people succeeded in getting the building listed and demonstrated a need and desire for its retention.

-Marsden Community Association was formed in 1978 and finally pressed Kirklees into carrying out a major refurbishment in 1991.
+Marsden Community Association was formed in 1978 and pressed Kirklees into carrying out a major refurbishment in 1991.

 The Future

-Marsden Community TrustMarsden Mechanics Hall has to date completed one phase of further refurbishment and alteration, which created new spaces for the Library, Mikron Theatre Company and Marsden Jazz Festival.
+Marsden Mechanics HallThe first phase of refurbishment and alteration, achieved with a Leader Grant and Key Fund Grant and Loan, created new spaces for the Library, Mikron Theatre Company and Marsden Jazz Festival.
 New signage was commissioned to encourage locals and visitors to recognise the shift away from municipal complexion to a more community focussed presence at the heart of the village.

 Marsden Mechanics Hall